Editor's Note: Updated 4.12.20

 Eggplants are a versatile purple vegetable that can be eaten any number of ways.
 Full of vitamins, minerals and dietary fibre, they are also said to have the potential to lower cholesterol and help manage weight.
 So, plenty of reasons to put eggplant on the plate.

 Try our 5 easy eggplant dishes – perfect for a weekday dinner.

 Figs are rich in natural health benefiting phyto-nutrients, anti-oxidants and vitamins.
 Dried figs are a great concentrated source of minerals and vitamins.

 Find out more in the A-Z of figs – they were one of Cleopatra's favourite fruits.

 Purple potatoes are reported to contain four times as many antioxidants as russet potatoes thanks to anthocyanin, the pigment that creates the purple colour in the potatoes' skin and flesh.

 Turn those purple potatoes into tasty chips with this recipe for beet and potato chips with rock salt and rosemary.

 6. Red Cabbage

-Red cabbage is another awesome purple vegetable packed with antioxidants, nutrients, vitamins and minerals, as well as dietary fibre.
+Red cabbage or purple cabbage is another awesome purple vegetable packed with antioxidants, nutrients, vitamins and minerals, as well as dietary fibre.

 Discover 6 ways of cooking with red cabbage today.